 Abuse and Rape Victims

 I would wonder if those in charge of the religion ever see this as a disloyalty.
 The term loyal means to support someone, and to not betray them or act treacherously with them, but this is exactly what they do under these circumstances.
-When a woman reports being beaten by her husband, their approach is to blame her and counsel her on what she needs to do to stop his actions.
-They do not offer support, and do not take action against the husband or abuser, which is a betrayal to the victim.
+When a woman reports being beaten by her husband, their approach is to blame her and counsel her on what she needs to do.
+Jehovah’s Witnesses also do not offer support, and do not take action against the husband or abuser, which is a betrayal to the victim.

 This is also true of rape victims.
 Jehovah’s Witnesses stringently require that she literally, physically scream and resist, and even “fight to the death” enough to satisfy elders of the congregation.
 If they decide that she did not resist enough, or if they call into question her account of being raped, she can be disfellowshipped and then shunned for “fornication.”
 In other words, they kick her to the curb after suffering such a horrific, terrifying ordeal, simply because they decided she should have handled it differently or they decided they don’t think it qualifies as rape.
 How is that not a disloyalty to her?

-This was recently brought to my attention through a YouTube video, which pointed out how the official website of Jehovah’s Witnesses addresses the subject of blood transfusions.
-JWs do not allow the transfusion of whole blood products, and on their FAQ page, they attempt to address what they call “misconceptions.”
+Jehovah’s Witnesses do not allow the transfusion of whole blood products, and on the FAQ page of their website, they attempt to address what they call “misconceptions.”
 It says:

 “Myth: Many Witnesses, including children, die each year as a result of refusing blood transfusions.